Collinformatics/MOCHA/README.md

 To host the website on your device, run the "app.py" script.

-The code will generate an IP address and port number for the website.
+- The code will generate an IP address and port number for the website.

     - Once the IP has been an displayed, click on it and the application will open in your browser.

-Futher instructions will be displayed on the webpage.
+- Futher instructions will be displayed on the webpage.

+For an example of a properly formated input file, see: exampleData.txt

 # Limitations: